oceanprotocol/uploader.js/README.md

 # Decentralised Backend Storage Javascript Library

 This is a TypeScript library for interacting with the DBS API.
-It provides a simple interface to call various API endpoints for managing file storage, quotes, uploads, and more.
+It provides a simple interface to call the API endpoints in Ocean Decentralised backend storage for managing file storage uploads, quotes, and more.

 ## Installation